KomodoPlatform/developer-docs/docs/basic-docs/atomicdex/atomicdex-tutorials/atomicdex-walkthrough.md

 Now that you have MarketMaker 2.0 (MM2) [installed](../atomicdex-setup/get-started-atomicdex.md) you are ready for your first atomic swap!

-Since we're testing MM2 as a back end, we're going to be doing a few things that a normal user will not be expected to do once we have a GUI or TUI/CLI available.
-We are working with Ideas By Nature, a user-experience and user-interface design firm, to facilitate this.
+Since we're testing MM2 as a back end, we're going to be doing a few things that a normal user using a GUI will not be expected to do.

 Let's open up the terminal and get started.